abdurahim50/speech-recognition-python/README.md

 # Building a Simple Speech Recognition Tool in Python

 Have you ever wanted to build your own voice-controlled applications?
 Thanks to Python and powerful libraries, it’s easier than you think.
 In this tutorial, I’ll walk you through building a simple speech recognition tool using Python.
-By the end of this project, you’ll have a script that listens to your voice and converts it into text.
+By the end of this project, you’ll have a script that listens to your voice and converts it into text, and even opens applications like Notepad, Chrome, and WhatsApp based on your commands.

 ---

 ## Overview

-In this project, we’ll use Python’s `speech_recognition` library to:
+In this project, we’ll use Python’s speech_recognition library to:

-1. Capture audio input from a microphone.
+- Capture audio input from a microphone.
-2. Process the audio and convert it into text using the Google Web Speech API.
+- Process the audio and convert it into text using the Google Web Speech API.
+- Open applications like Notepad, Chrome, and WhatsApp based on voice commands.
-3. Handle common errors like timeouts or unrecognizable speech.
+- Handle common errors like timeouts or unrecognizable speech.

 ---